CBI-PITT/imaris_ims_file_reader/README.md

 a.change_resolution_lock(2)
 print(a.ResolutionLevelLock)

-# 'squeeze_output' option returns arrays in their reduced form similar to a numpy array.
-This is off by default to maintain compatibility with the rest of the imaris-ims-file-reader API.
+# The 'squeeze_output' option returns arrays in their reduced form similar to a numpy array.
+This is True by default to maintain behavior similar to numpy; however, some applications may benefit from predictably returning a 5 axis array.
+For example, napari prefers to have outputs with the same number of axes as the input.
 a = ims(myFile.ims)
 print(a[0,0,0].shape)
-#(1,1,1,1024,1024)
+#(1024,1024)

-a = ims(myFile.ims, squeeze_output=True)
+a = ims(myFile.ims, squeeze_output=False)
 print(a[0,0,0].shape)
-#(1024,1024)
+#(1,1,1,1024,1024)
 ```